giuconte/RECODE-2.0-GC/README.md

 The development and pilot evaluation of RECODE-2.0-GC were supported by the University of Padua Life Sciences grant (#LS-2019-02), with institutional support from the Department of General Psychology and the Geriatrics Unit (DIMED).
 The project also benefited from the collaboration and infrastructure provided by the National Research Council (CNR), Cremona Solidale, and the University of Brescia.
 Ethical approval was granted by the Ethics Committee for Psychological Research at the University of Padua (Protocol no. 4246), and all procedures complied with the Declaration of Helsinki and Italian privacy law.

-This repository is distributed under the MIT License (see LICENSE.md).
+This repository is distributed under the MIT License.
+See [LICENSE.md](LICENSE.md) for details.
 For technical issues, feature requests, or collaborative inquiries, please use the GitHub issue tracker or contact the corresponding author.

----

-If you would like further narrative expansion or a specific formatting style (e.g., APA, Vancouver, BibTeX), or wish to include visual elements or quickstart code snippets, just specify your needs.